kiboschool/course-programming-2/src/lessons/abstraction/abstract-methods-and-classes.md

 > 💡 If someone using the code tried to make an instance of GameSaver, it wouldn't be very useful because the methods do nothing but raise an error!

-So this is a big reason why we care about which classes are abstract classes versus which classes are implementations.
+So this is a reason why we care about which classes are abstract classes versus which classes are implementations.
 We shouldn't make an instance of abstract classes - we instead need to instantiate the implementation classes, where all of the methods work.

 <details><summary>Optional: Marking a class as abstract</summary>

 Python has a way to mark a class as abstract.
-This shows people that you should not make an instance of it.

-(This isn't used in Python as often as it is in other languages, though.
-In other languages it's more useful because your program stops right away if you've accidentally created an instance of a abstract class anywhere instead of a child class).
+This isn't used in Python as often as it is in other languages, though.
+Using the abstractmethod decorator on a method will show people reading the code that the class is not intended to be instantiated.

 <b>Python syntax for abstract classes</b>